Shkoder City Guide: Where to Stay, Eat and Things to Do in Shkoder

 Hiking Theth to Valbona

 As I mentioned before, Shkoder is the perfect base for seeing parts of Northern Albania.
 From here we took a taxi to Theth to do the hike to Valbona which is really stunning and a fun adventure.
 The hike is an exhausting 7-8 hours but the views are definitely worth it.
 It was a highlight of our Balkan road trip.
+The hike is one way so you’ll need a couple of days to do the hike and return back to Shkoder.

 This was recommended to us by our campground host and was a great introduction to the Albanian coast.
 We were there in early September and there was noone else on the beach but we were told that even in high season it is much quieter than most places on the coast.
 The beaches in the south are certainly more picturesque but that also comes with a lot more tourists.
 If you're craving some sea and sand after a trip to the mountains this is only 30 minutes drive from Shkoder.